-He has co-edited the collection of academic essays Espectros: Ghost Hauntings and the Talking Dead in Transhispanic Narratives_ (Bucknell University Press, 2016).
-His most recent article, “El tirano indigente” (The Indigent Tyrant) discusses the classic Mexican novel Pedro Páramo in connection with contemporary drug-related violence and the global debt crisis, and is forthcoming in the journal A contracorriente.
-He has also published scholarship on contemporary authors such as Sergio Ramírez, Carlos Fuentes, and Heriberto Yépez, as well as on Mexican film.
-Additionally, Prof. Ribas has been involved in educational projects, such as the writing of a Hispanic culture textbook for secondary school students with De Agostini (Italy) and the production of digital instructional materials for the textbook Plazas (Cengage, Inc.).
+He has co-edited the collection of academic essays _Espectros: Ghost Hauntings and the Talking Dead in Transhispanic Narratives_ (Bucknell University Press, 2016) and a special issue entitled Spectral Mexico in the open-access scholarly journal _iMex.
+Interdisciplinary Mexico_ (2019).
+He has published extensively in selective peer reviewed journals scholarship on contemporary Latin American film as well as the literary work of authors from Latin America and Spain (e.g. Rafael Chirbes, Sergio Ramírez, Carlos Fuentes, Heriberto Yépez) as well as on Latin American film.
+Additionally, Prof. Ribas has been involved in educational projects, such as the writing of a Hispanic culture textbook for secondary school students with De Agostini (Italy), and the production of digital instructional materials for the textbook _Plazas_ (Cengage, Inc.).

 - 20th and 21st century Latin American narrative, with an emphasis in Mexico.

 - Cinema of the Spanish-speaking world.
-The spectral in literature and film.

-- Finance in literature and film.
+- The spectral in literature and film.

-- “El tirano indigente: Pedro Páramo, deuda y necropolítica.”
-A contracorriente [Forthcoming May 2017]
+• “El tirano indigente: Pedro Páramo, deuda y necropolítica.”
+A contracorriente.
+14.3 (Spring 2017): 59-85.

 • “Theories of the Ghost in a Transhispanic Context.”
 Espectros: Ghost Hauntings and the Talking Dead in Transhispanic Narratives.
 Ed.
 Alberto Ribas-Casasayas and Amanda L. Petersen.
 Lewisburg, PA: Bucknell University Press, 2017.

 • “Mil y una muertes de Sergio Ramírez: Los fantasmas de la articulación nacional nicaragüense.”
 Revista de Estudios Hispánicos.
 48.3 (Oct.
 2014): 493-517.